sampsyo/uwadvising/advising.md

 From consumer to producer Graduate school is your time to make the transition from knowledge consumer to knowledge producer.
 It is a difficult transition that everyone makes in their own time.
-Acquiring the skills necessary to make this transition is something that can only hap-pen through interaction with experienced researchers, like your advisors.
+Acquiring the skills necessary to make this transition is something that can only happen through interaction with experienced researchers, like your advisors.

 ## Involved in the making